 1. Take the COMET and be placed into a program at the college.
 A test fee of \$5 will be collected.
-The COMET is administered in October to November at the State campuses for Spring admission, and in late January to March at all the high schools and the State campuses.
-Obtain an Application for Admission form a high school counselor, state campus dean, or the COM-FSM Office of Admissions, Records and Retention (OARR).
+The COMET is administered in October to November at the state campuses for spring admission, and in late January to March at all the high schools and the state campuses.

+2. Obtain an Application for Admission form a high school counselor, state campus dean, or the COM-FSM Office of Admissions, Records and Retention (OARR).
 Printable Application for Admission form may also be downloaded from the college's website.
-Applicants must achieve one of the scores below to be placed into a program at the College.